enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 router.post("/login", login);
 ```

+- This code defines a new POST route for the /login endpoint, with the login function from the auth.controller.js file handling the request.

 ### Creating login Controller

+- Open the auth.controller.js file.

-- Go to the auth.controller.js file and after the signup function paste the following code
+- Locate the signup function and paste the provided code snippet below it.

 ```javascript
 export const login = async (req, res) => {